Pine Editor TradingView Tutorial: From First Script to Live Strategy

 - Test your ideas instantly: See how a strategy would have performed historically with a single click.

-- Take full control: Manage your alerts, risk, and how you size your positions directly from the code.
+- Take full control: Set your alerts, risk limits, and position sizing directly from code.

-- Tap into a community: Get inspired and learn from a huge public library of scripts shared by other traders.
+- Tap into a community: Learn from a huge public library of scripts shared by other traders.

 1. Getting Started with the Pine Editor

-- First, log into your TradingView account and pull up any chart you like.
+- Log into your TradingView account and pull up any chart.

 2. Anatomy of a Pine Script v5 File